 Experience Variety – Krishnanagar Rajbari

 The historical city Krishnanagar is pointed at the southern bank of the Jalangi river of West Bengal.
 The place is mainly famous for its art, and culture which was propagated by its Raja.
 However, Krishnanagar Rajbari stands as the prime case of Raja’s taste in artistic look.
 Krishnanagar Rajbari is the ideal attraction point that attracts tourists and visitors every year.
-The time you don’t want to miss out, during the festivals, the Rajbari and include the whole town is well decorated with magnificent lightings that provide an outstanding feel to its visitors.
+The time you don’t want to miss out, during the festivals, the Rajbari and include the whole town are well decorated with magnificent lighting that provides an outstanding feel to its visitors.
 Along with this, some well-known figures of this place like Bharat Chandra Dwijedrala Raj and Narayan Sanyal arise from this place.
-Additionally, the Durga Temple where many festivals are celebrated with happiness is also a must visit the site for tourists.
+Additionally, the Durga Temple where many festivals are celebrated with happiness is also a must-visit site for tourists.

 Some famous nearby spots of Krishnanagar Rajbari;